OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:26

-but you do not believe because you are not part of my flock.
+but you do not believe because you do not belong to my flock.

 ## John 10:27